Skip to content

 Semantics

-• Empty scope — an empty chart() tier resolves to exactly the nodes the previous tier's mark produced, one per flow leaf.
-Under the hood .layer() names the previous tier's mark and binds the empty tier to selectAll(thatName) — the same wiring you'd write by hand, done for you.
+• Uniform scope — every tier is handed the previous tier's marks as scope, whether that tier is an empty chart() (binds the scope as chart data), a bare relational mark (reads the scope as its ref bag), or a bare leaf mark (ignores the scope).
+Under the hood .layer() names the previous tier's mark and binds the next tier to selectAll(thatName) — the same wiring you'd write by hand, done for you.

 • Shared registry — tiers resolve in order sharing one layer context, so a later tier's selectAll("name") finds an earlier tier's .name("name").